-On February 8, 2017 One Caribbean Media Limited purchased 51% of the ordinary shares in issue of Green Dot Limited (GDL) for the consideration of \$76,500,000.
-GDL is a provider of Digital Cable TV and Broadband Internet services.
+On 1 February 2017 One Caribbean Media Limited acquired 51% of the issued share capital of Green Dot Limited for the consideration of \$76,500,000.
+Green Dot Limited is a provider of digital cable TV and broadband internet services.